zhixinwang97/zhixinwang97.github.io/index.md

 classes: custom-home-text
 ---

-I am a PhD Candidate in Economics at the Shanghai University of Finance and Economics. <br>
+I am a PhD Candidate in Economics at Shanghai University of Finance and Economics. <br>

-My research interests lie in Theoretical Econometrics and Causal Inference. <br>
+My research interests lie in *Econometrics* and *Causal Inference*. <br>

 You can find my Curriculum Vitae here: **[CV](/cv.pdf)**